Manage Health data on your iPhone, iPad or Apple Watch

 3. Tap your Apple Watch.

-iPhone screen showing Apple Watch Privacy settings
+An iPhone screen that shows the Apple Watch Privacy settings with Fitness Tracking turned on.

-Delete information you've entered
+Delete Health data you’ve entered

 If you've entered incorrect details while adding health information manually, you can delete the record.